cscart/docs/en/user_guide/payment_methods/offline_payment.rst

 To set up the credit card offline payment method, that does not use a real-time payment processor:

-1. In the Administration panel go to **Administration → Payment methods**.
+1. In the Administration panel go to **Settings → Payment methods**.

 2. Click the **+** button on the right.